How Do I

 We’ll show you the money, and how to get it.
 Learn about financial aid, completing the FAFSA, student loans, and more.

 Interested in free money to pay for school?
 Scholarships can really pay off, if you’re willing to put in the work.

 Tuition, fees, room and board, books…it all adds up.
 We’ll help you understand what you’re paying for, and ways to stretch your money.

-Check out these resources for transfer students, youth in foster care, adult learners, and veterans.
+Check out these resources for youth in foster care and students with disabilities.

 Paying for School

 For many students, education is their first investment opportunity - an opportunity to invest in their future by going to school.
 Education after high school is within reach and we have the tools and resources to help you make it happen.